-You should avoid buying any bird seed that contain fillers, simply because you’re getting ripped off.
+Avoid buying any bird seed that contain fillers, because you’re getting ripped off.
 A lot of cheap bags of bird seed are full of seeds that most birds (including Cardinals) won’t care much for or give them adequate nutrition.
 Look at the ingredients list of any potential bird seed and keep your eyes peeled for oats or red milo.

 Cardinals will eat red milo, but it isn’t nearly as nutritious as other foods like sunflower seeds.
 Other birds will simply toss it off your feeder, leaving it to sprout on your yard.
 Do yourself and your red-bird friends a favor and buy a higher quality bag of black oil sunflower seed or safflower seed.
 They’ll be much more likely to come back regularly and have healthy lives with better supplemental food!

 Section 2.
 The Best Bird Feeders for Cardinals